RTippin/messenger/docs/ChatBots.md

 ### General Flow

-- You will register your custom bot handlers (more on that below).
+- Register your custom bot handlers (more on that below).
-- A bot can be created on a group thread with bots enabled.
+- A bot can be created in a group thread with bots enabled.
-- The bot can then have actions attached, where the actions have triggers and a handler that will be resolved when a match is found.
+- The bot will have actions attached, where the actions have triggers and a handler that will be resolved when a match is found against message sent.
 - When a message is sent, we fire our `NewMessageEvent`.
-- Our [BotSubscriber][link-bot-subscriber] will listen for the `NewMessageEvent`, and dispatch the `BotActionMessageHandler` job.
+- The [BotSubscriber][link-bot-subscriber] will listen for the `NewMessageEvent`, and dispatch the `BotActionMessageHandler` job.
   - This job will only be dispatched if the message sent is from a group thread, not a system message, not from a bot, is a text based message, and its thread has bots enabled.
 - `BotActionMessageHandler` will process each active bot on the messages thread, loading all attached actions on the bots, and looping through them to match any triggers against the message sent.
 - When a trigger is matched against the message, we will instantiate that actions [BotActionHandler][link-action-handler] and execute its `handle` method.